 - Annual corporate influenza vaccine program for companies within Yarra.

 - Advice and support for residents with vaccination-related enquiries.

 - Adult immunisations.

-Immunisation services continue to be provided throughout the COVID-19 pandemic.
-Please do not attend a clinic if you or your child has symptoms, are feeling unwell or you or any of your family members have been to a Tier 1 exposure site, are a primary contact of a known COVID case or you have been advised to isolate.
+Please do not attend a clinic if you or your child has symptoms, are feeling unwell or you or any of your family members are a close contact of a recent COVID case.

 We regularly review clinic practices to ensure we keep our staff, clients and families safe and healthy.
 Some clinic venues or times may change, please check this page before you attend.

-The flu vaccine is available at our community clinics for all people aged 6 months and older.
+The 2022 Influenza (flu) vaccine is available at our community clinics for all people aged 6 months and older.
 This includes the flu vaccine specifically for people aged 65 years and older.
 A pneumococcal vaccine (Prevenar 13) is also available for those aged 70 years.

 The 2022 flu vaccine protects against the four circulating influenza virus strains.
 It does not protect against COVID-19.
 Getting infected with both flu and COVID-19 at the same time (known as flurona) can result in serious illness.
 It is important to be vaccinated against both viruses.